Do I need handbag insurance?

 How do I get handbag insurance?

-Comparing home contents insurance couldn’t be easier.
+Comparing home contents insurance that could cover your handbag is easy.
 Simply give us a few details about yourself and your belongings, and we’ll do the rest.
-And the best part is that comparing home insurance quotes with Compare the Market takes just 12 minutes**.